 This plugin can do value replacement on your config file .
 While originally intended to strip off passwords, api keys and other sensitive info from the configuration file, it is also useful to just re-use certain values in multiple places in your configuration.
-Any of the fields from your variables file can be referenced in the config inside the special delimiters {? ?}
+Any of the fields from your variables file can be referenced in the config inside the special delimiters {? ?}.
+Jinja is used under the hood, so any valid jinja expressions are allowed inside the delimeters.

-we configure the plugin to look for config variables in a file named variables.yml
+In this sample config.yml we configure the plugin to look for config variables in a file named variables.yml:

 variables: variables.yml